KostasValeckas/PyLongslit/docs/extract_1d.rst

 Summing the counts
 ------------------

-This extraction method is more simple than the optimal extraction method.
+This extraction method is simpler than the optimal extraction method.
-Generally, you will get the more precise results with less noise using the optimal extraction method.
+Generally, you will get more precise results with less noise using the optimal extraction method.
 This method is however useful for edge cases where the object profile needs to be tightly constrained.